reactjs/az.react.dev/content/docs/addons-shallow-renderer.md

 }
 ```

-Siz iddiaları aşağıdaki formada edə bilərsiniz:
+Siz iddiaları aşağıdakı formada edə bilərsiniz:

 ```javascript
 import ShallowRenderer from 'react-test-renderer/shallow';